DLR-FT/ModelBasedSTPA/README.md

 This means that no guarantee is provided that the profile works with other versions.

-Howerver, a quick check for Cameo Systems Modeler version 2022 was executed and the updated profile uploaded in the Profile/2022x folder.
+However, a quick check for Cameo Systems Modeler version 2022 was executed and the updated profile uploaded in the Profile/2022x folder.
+This 2022x version has to be viewed with caution, since it was only tested very briefly.

 Moreover, the profile is a proof-of-concept implementation and not a qualified product!